GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 window.onload = loop;
 ```

 That's all there is to it!
 You're now ready to open up the `index.html` file in your browser of choice and watch the fireworks fly.
-Feel free to click around (or hold the mouse button) to launch them quickly.
+Feel free to click around (or hold the mouse button) to launch them even faster.
 Best of all, start messing with some of the configuration options to really kick things up a notch.
 If your system can handle it, I recommend dramatically increasing `PARTICLE_COUNT` and lowering `CANVAS_CLEANUP_ALPHA` to really make things come alive!
 Happy Fourth of July!

 ---